hlfcoding/hlf-css/README.markdown

 _notes_

-*   PREG regex patterns are used to describe certain variable values
+*   Regex patterns are used to describe certain variable values

 ## Stylesheets